-In certain curriculum areas, such as PE, drama, or music, you may need to initiate some physical contact with children, for example, to demonstrate technique in the use of a piece of equipment or support a child so they can perform an activity safely and prevent injury.
-Physical contact should take place only when it is necessary in relation to a particular activity.
-It should take place in a safe and open environment i.e., one easily observed by others and last for the minimum time necessary.
+In certain curriculum areas, such as PE, drama, or music, you may need to initiate some physical contact with children, for example, to demonstrate technique in the use of a piece of equipment or

 The extent of the contact should be made clear and undertaken with the permission of the pupil.
 Contact should be relevant to their age / understanding and you should remain sensitive to any discomfort expressed verbally or non-verbally by the pupil.